maysaa1992/Movies-Library/README.md

 ## Project Features
 <!-- What are the features included in you app -->
-send the data what i need to the server to pot it inside the database by using the INSERT query then get the data from database by using SELECT query
+send the data what i need to the server to update   it inside the database by using the UPDATE query then delete the data from database by using DELETE query